 2. Review All Enrollment Guidelines For Accuracy

-Simple and easy enrollment is key for signing up new customers into your loyalty program.
-The last thing you want is miscommunications regarding how your customers can enroll.
-Be sure to review all marketing and promotional materials to ensure they contain the same instructions.
-If a customer receives a promotional email saying that only their email address is required to enroll but an in-store poster says email and phone number are required, it could quickly cause confusion for your customers and potentially deter some from choosing to sign-up.
+When you're reviewing all marketing and promotional materials before launch, double-check they contain the same enrollment instructions.
+If a customer receives a promotional email saying that only their email address is required to sign-up, but a printed in-store flyer says an email and a phone number are both required, then you need to confirm which is correct.
+These types of discrepancies will cause confusion among your customers and staff, and potentially deter some customers from choosing to enroll in your loyalty program.

 3. Test That Your Platform Is Integrating Properly With Your Systems

 Loyalty platforms can capture a whopping amount of customer data.
 From the product data on validated receipts to personal preferences to preferred rewards, there’s a bounty of information customers can willingly give in exchange for receiving benefits and rewards from your loyalty program.
-When you combine loyalty program data with data collected by other sections of your brand (such as customer service and marketing) you can gain even more detailed insights into your customers and develop better promotions and offers.
+When you combine loyalty program data with data collected by other sections of your brand (such as customer service and marketing) you can gain even more detailed insights into your customers.
+This in turn helps your brand develop better, more customized promotions and offers.

-4. Distribute Notices And Information To Internal Teams
+4. Distribute Notices And Important Information To Internal Teams

-By internal teams, we don't just mean "update your boss".
-We mean all internal teams - branding, finance, distribution -- from the top of the company all the way down to the in-store associates.
+When we say " distribute important information to internal teams", we don't just mean "update your boss".
+We mean provide notice to all internal teams - branding, finance, distribution, etc. From the top of the company all the way down to the in-store associates, you should take the time to tell them about the program information and features.
 Your employees are some of your best brand advocates, which means they can also be some of your best loyalty program advocates.
-Help them out by giving them all the details they need on your program ahead of launch.
-Doing so will set them up to promote your program successfully while also ensuring they're not caught unaware or left out of the loop.

 As we said before, launching a loyalty program is an exciting time and a major feat.
 Even if you end up having to deal with some snafus the day of (as most major project launches do), following these checklist items will help your launch process be as efficient as possible while also putting you in a better position to handle whatever challenges come your way.